agt/tritonai-admission-webhook/README.md

    is absent.
 Existing values (including `false`) are left untouched so the validator can reject them.
-6. For **tolerations** (`default.tolerations`): if the pod's `spec.tolerations` field is absent or empty, injects the default toleration list from the annotation.
-Any existing tolerations (non-empty list) are left untouched.
+6. For **tolerations** (`default.tolerations`): if the pod's `spec.tolerations` field is absent or empty (Kubernetes-internal tolerations ignored), adds in the default toleration list from the annotation.

 ### Validating webhook (`/validate`)

+Called after mutation, enforces namespace-specific constraints along with a set of static rules.

-Called after mutation.
-Handles Pod resources as well as the pod templates of Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.
+Handles Pod resources as well as the pod templates of workload resources:
+Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.

 For workload resources, namespace defaults are applied to the pod template spec via the mutator before validation so the validator sees the same (post-mutation) spec the API server would ultimately use.
+The intent is to reject nonconforming workloads as early as possbile.

 The webhook: